jakub-kowalik/logic-gate-network/README.md

 # Logic gate network

 This is a simple logic gate network implementation in python.
-It let's users create logic gates and connect them together to create a network and feed forward data through it.
+It lets users create logic gates and connect them together to create a network and feed forward data through it.
+Currently, the network supports the following gates:
+- AND
+- OR
+- XOR
+- NOT
+- NAND
+- NOR

 ## Requirements